 In most circumstances drinking in within the guidelines (14 units for per week for both women and men) is a pleasant and relaxing thing to do for adults and is not harmful.
-There are certain occasions when adults shouldn't drink, however, and these include if they work with machinery or at heights, as even small amounts of alcohol affect their coordination, reactions and judgement.
+There are certain occasions when you shouldn't drink, however, and these include if you work with machinery or at heights, as even small amounts of alcohol affect your coordination, reactions and judgement.

-Other times that adults should avoid drinking alcohol include when planning to drive, use electrical equipment, playing sport, while on certain medications - (They should ask their Doctor if they're unsure) or when pregnant.
+Other times you should avoid alcohol include: when planning to drive, use electrical equipment, competing at sport, while on certain medications - (ask your Doctor if you are unsure) or when pregnant.